Seniors in Action!

 - Overcoming psychological barriers and limitations related to the so-called “Third Age”

-The result of the project will be:
+The result of the project was:

 - the exchange of experiences between the involved partners and seniors participating in the activities and mobility